BIO

 I'm a gender-bending, accordion-playing storyteller.
 As an actor and writer I aim to provoke audiences by breaking taboos and subverting norms.

-I'm a recipient of the 2017 Tim Disney Prize for Excellence in Storytelling Arts for my original play People Who Love Move Mountains, as well as fellowships from the Berlin Senate Department for Culture and Europe (2023), Akademie der Künste (2021), LABA Belin (2021), and flausen+ Young Artists in Residency (2020).
+I'm a recipient of the 2017 Tim Disney Prize for Excellence in Storytelling Arts for my original play People Who Love Move Mountains, as well as fellowships from the Berlin Senate Department for Culture and Europe (2023), Akademie der Künste (2021), LABA Belin (2021), Fonds Darstellende Künste (2021, 2022) and flausen+ (2020).
 I hold a BFA in Acting with a minor in Creative Writing from California Institute of the Arts, and am an alumnus from the National Theater Institute.
+Most recently, I partook in DFFB/Serial Eyes' Diverse Storytelling in Digital Short Form Series and TorinoFilmLab's Series Lab Talents programs.